 There is so much to explore at the Colzium Lennox Estate.
-Enjoy parkland with a wealth of flora and fauna, pathways, a challenging children’s adventure playground, not to mention a beautiful walled garden and water features .New for 2017, the estate's former family chapel has been converted into a visitor centre and garden cafe.
+Enjoy parkland with a wealth of flora and fauna, pathways, a challenging children’s adventure playground, not to mention a beautiful walled garden and water features .Following the renovations in 2017, the former Clock Theatre adjoining the walled garden has been converted into a visitor centre and garden cafe.
 Why not relax alfresco and take the time to enjoy a freshly brewed coffee on our cafe terrace in the tranquil setting of the walled garden.
 With details about the estate and area’s rich history, walks and trails, the centre is the ‘hub’ for finding out more about the estate and the ideal starting point for exploring the wider Kelvin Valley.
 We welcome you to take time to learn more about its colourful past and discover its natural beauty.
 The centre and cafe is seasonal and will be open from April to September.

 The Colzium Lennox Estate is rich in history and is open throughout the year.
 Features of the estate include the excavated remains of a 15th Century L-plan tower house, once the seat of the Livingstons of Linlithgow but demolished in 1703.
 Nearby is a traditional Scottish ice-house c.1680 which has been restored and is open for public inspection.

 Colzium House was once the seat of the Edmonstone family but became the property of the Burgh of Kilsyth after the Second World War.
 Built in 1783, it was substantially enlarged in 1861.
 Much of the original building was pulled down in the late 1940s but the Victorian frontage and wings survive to form the house we see today.